 “Thank you, Gabe,” the driver said.
 She was an attractive woman in a fur coat.
 “We’ll take it from here.”

-The cop walked away.
-I noticed he was carrying a trumpet case.
-For an instant, the streetlights caught what seemed to be wings shining against the back of the dark blue uniform.
-I closed my eyes hard, and then opened them.
+He smiled and nodded, then turned to leave.
+For an instant, the streetlights caught what seemed to be wings shining against the back of the dark suit.
+I closed my eyes hard and then opened them.
 He was gone.

 “Get in,” she said.
 “We’ve got just enough time to get you all checked in, get some dinner, and make it back for the jam session.”